 We have a draft assessment ready and, at this stage, we’re hoping to get feedback from students who have taken STA199 on our draft and we’d love to have your feedback!
 If you agree to participate, we will ask you to join a Zoom call with a few of the research team members (no more than 5).
 During the call, we will ask you to reason through a current prototype of the data science assessment, thinking out loud to provide maximal insight on potential student thought processes and inform potential modifications.
 We anticipate this process taking no more than one (1) hour total.

 Only the audio of the session will be recorded; cameras will not be used by any participants, including yourself.
 Throughout the recruitment and interview process, you will only interact with me until the recording is transcribed; none of the Duke professors involved will know your identity or hear your voice at any point of this study.
 There are no foreseeable risks or discomforts anticipated with your participation in this study.

+If you choose to participate, you can count the hour you spend on this project towards your TA work for that week and log it on your timecard.

 If you are interested in participating, please let me know by responding to this email.
 I will then reply with details on scheduling the call at a time that works best for you.